 They also extend their self-knowledge through reading, attending courses and online learning – all for the explicit goal of increasing self awareness and perspective.

 3rd Strategy: Self-check strategies

-Even though so many of these women deal with big issues and hold senior jobs with many challenges, there never seems to be much ‘drama’ in their lives.
-The reason, it seems, is that through constantly being aware of where they are ‘at’, they resolve potential problems early on before they become bigger than Ben-Hur…
+Even though so many of these women deal with big issues and hold big jobs with many challenges, there never seems to be much ‘drama’ in their lives.
+The reason, it seems to us, is that through constantly being aware of where they are “at”, they resolve potential problems early on before they become bigger than Ben-Hur…

 - All Topics